sithik/Simple-Time-Track/readme.md

-Chrome time track
+Simple Time Track
 -----------------

-Is Google chrome extension based on jTrack (http://bulgaria-web-developers.com/projects/javascript/jtrack/)
+Is Google Chrome extension based on jTrack (http://bulgaria-web-developers.com/projects/javascript/jtrack/)

 - Special thanks to http://www.olawolska.com/ for great hand drawn icons!

-You can download extension from : https://chrome.google.com/extensions/detail/hbhcgdpbdenjjpekdajanfgchlgacdea
+You can download extension from : https://chrome.google.com/webstore/detail/simple-time-track/hbhcgdpbdenjjpekdajanfgchlgacdea

 If you happy with my omBanner you can donate me some money.
 My PayPal account is ozana@omdesign.cz